Deadlines vary based on the World Area of Concentration:

 - Completed GSAS online application form

-- Statement of purpose: The one- or two-page statement of purpose should describe your academic purpose, the role of the proposed language, and how you intend to use the language.
+- Statement of purpose: The one- or two-page statement of purpose should describe your academic purpose, the role the proposed language plays within that academic purpose, and how you intend to use the language.
 Describe how the language and area study will relate to your educational and career goals.
-Also indicate previous language experience, both formal and informal.
+Also, indicate previous language experience, both formal and informal.

 - Two letters of recommendation: GSAS prefers that recommenders submit their letters of recommendation electronically to expedite processing.
-When the applicant enters the name and email of recommenders, the recommenders will automatically receive a letter with a link with the upload information.
-Applicants can resend a request by clicking on the "Send Reminder" button.
-A paper form is available for those recommenders who do not find it feasible to do an electronic submission.
-You must submit two letters of recommendation, preferably from instructors who can comment on your work in the target language and appropriate world area.
-It is the applicant's responsibility to make sure that recommenders are given ample time to submit recommendations by the deadline, and to notify recommenders if applying for more than one fellowship.
+When you enter the names and email addresses of recommenders, the recommenders will automatically receive an email with upload information and instructions.
+You can resend a request by clicking the "Send Reminder" button.
+Two Letters of Recommendation, preferably from instructors, who can comment on your work in the target language and appropriate world area, are required.
+It is your responsibility to make sure that recommenders are given ample time to submit recommendations by the deadline, and to notify recommenders if you are applying for more than one fellowship.